opensearch-project/documentation-website/_benchmark/user-guide/distributed-load.md

 Make sure to enable each node to communicate with each other.
 In the AWS Console:

 1. Go to the EC2 host for the node.
-2. Select **Security**, then the security group associated with the node.
+2. Select **Security**, and then select the security group associated with the node.
 3. Use **Add inbound rules** to open traffic to the node, based on the Port Range and traffic type of your cluster.

 ## Step 2: Running daemon processes on each node

-Now, start OpenSearch Benchmark on each node, using the `--node-ip` to initialize OpenSearch Benchmark on the node itself, then `--coordinator-ip` to connect each node to the Coordinator node.
+Start OpenSearch Benchmark on each node using the `--node-ip` to initialize OpenSearch Benchmark on the node itself, and then `--coordinator-ip` to connect each node to the Coordinator node.

 For **Node 1**, the following command identifies the node as coordinator: